hanyulo/knowledge/security/attacks/xss/xss.md

 ## How it works
 1. hacker injects malicious script to vulnerable web app
-    * into src, DOM, etc. based on different XSS attack
+    * into src of app such ass database, client-side code, etc. based on different types XSS attack
+        1. Stored
+        2. Reflected
+        3. DOMBased
 2. user request data from web app server, and download the HTML and Scripts which include malicious script from hacker
 3. user's browser execute the malicious script and hacker get whatever he wants